 Well, three days later on the Feast of Firstfruits (Sunday morning), Mary saw the risen Savior at the tomb.
-As she fell to worship at His feet, Jesus said, “Touch Me not; for I am not yet ascended to my Father” (John 20:17).
+As she embrased Him, Jesus said, “Do not cling to Me, for I have not yet ascended to My Father.
+But go and tell My brothers, I am ascending to My Father and your Father, to My God and your God” (John 20:17).
 This clearly reveals Jesus didn’t even go to heaven on the day of His death (Friday).
 He didn’t ascend into heaven until three days later on Sunday.
 Therefore, Jesus could not have promised the thief that he would be with Him in heaven on the day of his death because Jesus knew that He wouldn’t ascend to heaven until three days later.

 Some teachers support this view, but say Jesus was speaking of a “spirit world” when He spoke of “paradise”, not heaven with the Father.
 Thus “paradise” would be a place where all the souls or spirits go to await their resurrection.
 However, Scripture teaches that the “tree of life” is located in “the midst of the paradise of God” (Revelation 2:7).
 With this in mind, Scripture also tells us that “the throne of God” is in the same place as “the tree of life” (Revelation 22:1, 2).
 Since the throne of God and the tree of life are in the same place, then they are both in “paradise.”
 Why is this important?
 Because in Psalm 11:4 it says the “Lord’s throne is in heaven.”
 Since the Lord’s throne and the tree of life are both in paradise, and the Lord’s throne is in heaven, then we must conclude that paradise is the same as heaven!
 Jesus clearly told the thief he would be in heaven.
 Scripture does not support the teaching of any “spirit world,” “limbo,” or “purgatory.”